xxdydx/tp/docs/UserGuide.md

 See [Parameter reference](#parameter-reference) for category rules.

 **How it works:**
-* Shows only vendors with categories matching the specified category
+* Shows only vendors with categories matching the specified category exactly
+* The search requires the full category name (e.g., `florist` will not match `fl` or `flor`)
 * The search is case-insensitive (e.g., `florist` matches `Florist`)
 * Useful for quickly viewing all vendors of a specific type